Mr Freedman - Orthopaedic Surgeon

-Partial Knee Replacement, also known as Unicompartmental Knee Arthroplasty or Knee Hemiarthroplasty is an orthopaedic surgical procedure which resurfaces just one aspect of the knee joint rather than the whole joint: i.e. either the inside half of the knee (medial compartment); outside part of the knee (lateral compartment); or the kneecap (patellofemoral) joint.
+Partial Knee Replacement, also known as Unicompartmental Knee Arthroplasty (UKA) or Knee Hemiarthroplasty is an orthopaedic surgical procedure in the surgeon resurfaces only the arthritic aspect of the knee joint rather thanall of the knee.
+This may entail replacing either the inside half of the knee (i.e the medial compartment); the outside part of the knee (lateral compartment); or the patellofemoral joint (knee cap).